 In the video for filefragile, the opening track of Slon’s debut EP Majestic Mind Safari Show, we first see an innocent and curious strange-looking anti-hero escaping the captivity of two sinister masked men, busy playing billiards in a typical smoky bar on the outskirts.
 As the manhunt begins, Slon tries to blend in between plants and trees.
-In rare moments of calm, he imagines himself singing freely, like a well dressed and confident person.
+He imagines himself singing freely in rare moments of calm, like a well-dressed and confident person.
 Looking for support on his escape, Slon meets a man whose face is covered in cigarettes.

 Like Slon, Cigsboy also seems worried about the state of the world.
-Building on this strange connection, he decides to help our anti-hero, misleading the ugly thugs who arrive shortly after, in search of Slon.
-The video flirts with Spike Jonze’s Sabotage along with sequences full of a sensibility akin to Bradford Cox’s Atlas Sound.
-The loss of societal innocence, the meaning of identity and existence leaves room for a feeling that mixes nostalgia, self-irony, curiosity.
+Building on this strange connection, he decides to help our anti-hero, misleading the ugly thugs who arrive shortly after in search of Slon.
+The video flirts with Spike Jonze’s Sabotage and sequences full of a sensibility akin to Bradford Cox’s Atlas Sound.
+The loss of societal innocence, the meaning of identity and existence leaves room for a feeling that mixes nostalgia, self-irony, and curiosity.

-In my mind, I put a backstory together in which I had seen this strange, green-faced being sleeping in a park near my studio in via Padova for a few days in a row before I decided to take a closer look and film whatever I could capture.
+In my mind, I put a backstory together in which I had seen this strange, green-faced being sleeping in a park near my studio via Padova for a few days in a row before I decided to take a closer look and film whatever I could capture.
 Since meeting someone like that doesn’t happen very often.
-I started shooting with my camera and it didn’t seem to bother him, so I kept on doing it.
+I started shooting with my camera, and it didn’t bother him, so I kept doing it.